Giant Dipole Resonance and Related Spin-dependent Excitations: Results of calculations

-where $\hat\rho$ is a density matrix and $\sigma_i$ are Pauli matrices~\cite{Var}.
-Expressions (\ref{R0E}), (\ref{P0E}) show that electric spin dipole excitations along the $z$-axis (i.e. $K=0$ component) are caused by spin-flip transitions.
-Thus, the state with energy 11.57 MeV is the isovector Spin Dipole Resonance (SDR).
-The procedure used to eliminate the contribution of the CMM also eliminates the isoscalar spin dipole state (see the second line of columns II in the Table~\ref{tab0x}).
+Expressions (\ref{R0E}), (\ref{P0E}) show that electric spin-dipole excitations (oscillations along the $z$-axis) are caused by spin-flip transitions.
+The procedure used to eliminate the contribution of the CMM also depresses the isoscalar spin dipole state (compare IS SF lines in the Table~\ref{tab4}).
+The state with energy 11.57 MeV is the isovector Electric Spin Dipole Resonance (ESDR).

-The energy centroid of two isovector electric excitations (SDR and GDR) $\bar E_{10}=12.56$ Mev and $\sum B(E10)=15.66\ e^2$fm$^2$ are almost identical to those obtained for GDR in the $\eta=0$ approximation (compare with the Table~\ref{tab1a}).
-The gap between the GDR and the SDR is $\Delta_{\rm sd}=1.45$ MeV.
+The energy centroid of two isovector electric excitations (GDR and ESDR), $\bar E_{10}=12.56$ MeV, and the sum of their excitation probabilities $\sum B(E10)=15.66\ e^2$fm$^2$ are almost identical to those obtained for GDR in the $\eta=0$ approximation (compare with the Table~\ref{tab2}).
+ESDR is not excited when $\eta=0$ (see section~\ref{K=0,eta=0}).
+The inclusion of the spin-orbit potential results in a slight change in the energy of both modes.
+The energy of GDR changes from 12.56 MeV ($\eta=0$) to 13.01 MeV.
+At the same time, the energy of ESDR changes from 12.02 MeV to 11.57 MeV.
+Herewith, part of the $E1$ strength of GDR is transferred to the ESDR, see Table~\ref{tab4}.
+So, the inclusion of the spin-orbit potential opens the channel by which the ESDR takes away the essential part of the strength from the GDR.
+The gap between the GDR and the ESDR is $\Delta_{\rm sd}=E_{\rm GDR}-E_{\rm ESDR}=0.54$ MeV when $\eta=0$, and it increases to $\Delta_{\rm sd}=1.44$ MeV in exact calculations.

-The dependence of the GDR and SDR characteristics on deformation is shown in the Figure~\ref{fig_SDR}.
-As can be seen, with increasing deformation the splitting $\Delta_{\rm sd}$ decreases, while the share of strength attributed to SDR increases.
-In the spherical limit, the splitting is maximal, $\Delta_{\rm sd}=3.87$ MeV, while the excitation probability is only $0.41\ \e^2$fm$^2$.
-The energy centroid shifts toward lower energies from 14.40 MeV when $\delta=0$ to 12.56 for $\delta=0.26$, the summed $E1$ strength increases from 13.66 $e^2$fm$^2$ to 15.66 $e^2$fm$^2$.
+The dependence of the GDR and ESDR characteristics on the deformation is shown in the Figure~\ref{fig4}.
+As can be seen, with the deformation increasing the splitting $\Delta_{\rm sd}$ decreases, while the share of the strength attributed to ESDR increases, its contribution to EWSR increasing from 2.21\% for $\delta=0$ to 28.98\% for $\delta=0.26$.
+In the spherical limit, the splitting is maximal, $\Delta_{\rm sd}=3.87$ MeV, while the excitation probability is only $1.23\ (=3\cdot 0.41)\ \e^2$fm$^2$.
+The energy centroid shifts toward lower energies from 14.40 MeV when $\delta=0$ to 12.56 MeV for $\delta=0.26$, the summed $E10$ strength increases from 13.66 $e^2$fm$^2$ to 15.66 $e^2$fm$^2$.

+The characteristic equations of the set (\ref{mu=0(M-SV)}) and the set (\ref{mu=0(M-SF)}) describe the SV and SF $K^\pi=0^-$ spin {\bf magnetic} quadrupole responses, respectively.
+Consequently, the variables $\R_0^-, P_0^-$ (the set \ref{mu=0(M-SV)})) generate SV excitations, whereas the variables $\R_0^M, P_0^M$ (the set (\ref{mu=0(M-SF)})) generate SF excitations.
+Results of calculations are shown in the Table~\ref{tab5}.
+It can be shown that $\R_0^-$ and $\R_0^M$ are the simple combinations of average values of spin-dipole operators $s_{20}$ and $s_{00}$ (\ref{sd}):

+The summed $\sum B(M20)$ strength over all four states amounts 2013.13 $\mu_{N}^2$fm$^2$.
+The magnetic EWSR (\ref{SR_M20}) is completely exhausted, with 63.5\% coming from a strong peak at 10.61 MeV.